Actor and Action Modular Network for Text-based Video Segmentation: Methodology

-To segment the actor and action according to a given textual query, we move to first locate them from extracted proposals in each frame of the video.
+To segment the actor according to descriptions about actor and its action, we first localize the tube involving the actor and its action in the video clip.
 We formulate this problem as a matching process in two modules, namely, the actor module and the action module.
-The former module is applied to localize the proposal which involves the actor referred by the given query.
-It will compute a set of matching scores $s(\bm{p}_{i}|\bm{q}^{actor})$ ($i\in{[1,K]}$) to measure the similarity between the actor-related query representation $\bm{q}^{actor}$ and the \emph{i-th} proposal $\bm{p}_{i}$.
-The later module is used to localize the proposal which involves the action described by the given query, it also computes a set of matching scores $s(\bm{p}_{i}|\bm{q}^{action})$ ($i\in{[1,K]}$) to measure the similarity between the action-related query representation $\bm{q}^{action}$ and the \emph{i-th} proposal $\bm{p}_{i}$.
-The combination matching score $s_{i}=s(\bm{p}_{i}|\bm{q}^{actor})+s(\bm{p}_{i}|\bm{q}^{action})$ determines the similarity between the textual query $\bm{q}$ and the \emph{i-th} proposal $\bm{p}_{i}$.
-Finally, the proposal with the highest score is selected as the target proposal which contains the actor and action referred by the textual query.
+The former module is applied to localize the tube which involves the actor referred by the given query.
+It will compute a set of matching scores $s(t_{k} | \bm{q}^{actor})$ ($k\in{[1,K]}$) to measure the similarity between the actor-related query representation $\bm{q}^{actor}$ and the \emph{k}-th tube $t_{k}$.
+The later module is used to localize the tube which involves the action described by the given query.
+This module computes a set of matching scores $s(t_{k} | \bm{q}^{action})$ ($k\in{[1,K]}$) to measure the similarity between the action-related query representation $\bm{q}^{action}$ and the \emph{k}-th tube $t_{k}$.
+The combined matching score $s_{k}=s(t_{k} | \bm{q}^{actor})$ $ + \ s(t_{k} | \bm{q}^{action})$ determines the similarity between the textual query $q$ and the \emph{k}-th tube $t_{k}$.
+Finally, the tube with the highest score is selected as the target tube which contains the actor and action referred by the textual query.
 The detailed design of two modules will be discussed in the following parts.